-Brochure
+• Brochure

-A project brochure will be developed and printed copies distributed amongst the consortium partners at the start of the project.
-In addition, the file will be uploaded onto the shared google drive should any partners which to print more copies locally.
+A project brochure has been developed and distributed amongst the consortium partners at the start of the project.
+In addition, the file has been uploaded onto the shared drive should any partners wish to print more copies locally.
 All partners of the consortium are encouraged to distribute the brochure at all relevant meetings and events and consider translating the brochure where needed.
-The brochure will outline the key messaging of the project.
-As with all dissemination activities, any distribution of the brochure must be noted in the dissemination reporting file.
+The brochure outlines the key messaging of the project.
+As with all dissemination activities, any distribution of the brochure must be noted in the dissemination reporting file online (external EC reports only).

-Information sheets
+• Information sheets